 Musk's Twitter deal at risk of being repriced lower - Hindenburg

-May 9 (Reuters) - Short-seller Hindenburg Research on Monday warned of a "significant risk" that Elon Musk's $44-billion deal to take Twitter Inc private could get repriced lower, sending the shares of the social media platform down 4%.
+May 9 (Reuters) - Short-seller Hindenburg Research warned on Monday that Elon Musk's $44-billion deal to take Twitter Inc TWTR.N private could get repriced lower if the Silicon Valley billionaire walked away from the deal.

+"Musk holds all the cards here," Hindenburg, which has a short position on Twitter, said in a report.
+"If Elon Musk's bid for Twitter disappeared tomorrow, Twitter's equity would fall by 50% from current levels.
+Consequently, we see a significant risk that the deal gets repriced lower."

+Shares of the social media platform were down as much as 4% amid a broader market decline and touched $47.76, their lowest level since Musk made his $54.20 per share offer in April, calling it "best and final".

 ((Nivedita.Balu@thomsonreuters.com; Twitter: @niveditabalu;))